farzadab/farzadab.github.io/_project_pages/2018-11-27-foppl-compiler.md

 ---

-Metropolis within Gibbs and HMC inference engines for a first-order probabilistic programming language (FOPPL) compiler as well as a likelihood weighting interpreter for a higher-order probababilistic programming language (HOPPL).
+Metropolis within Gibbs and HMC inference engines for a first-order probabilistic programming language (FOPPL) compiler as well as a likelihood weighting interpreter for a higher-order probabilistic programming language (HOPPL).